 11. Add spoonfuls of the batter in the oil.

-13. When they become pale golden, then turn them.
+13. When bhallas are pale golden, turn them.

-14. Fry the vada till they become golden and crisp. turn them a couple of times for even frying. fry till golden and crisp.
-Remove with a slotted spoon draining extra oil in the kadai itself.
+14. Fry the bhallas till golden and crisp.
+Turn a couple of times for even frying.
+Remove with a slotted spoon.

-15. Drain on paper towels to absorb extra oil.
-Fry all the vada in the same way.
+15. Drain on kitchen paper towels.
+Fry all the bhallas in the same way.

-16. Once all the vada are done with frying, then take 2.5 cups water in a wide bowl or pan. and add the vada to the water.
+16. Once all the bhallas are fried, take 2.5 cups water in a wide bowl or pan.
+Add the bhallas to the water.

 17. Soak them for 20 to 25 minutes.

-18. Take each vada and flatten and press between your palms to remove excess water.
+18. Take each bhalla, flatten and press between your palms to remove excess water.

-20. Take 2 cups of fresh chilled curd (yogurt) in a bowl.
+20. Take 2 cups fresh chilled curd in a bowl.

 21. Beat the curd till smooth.